aryadytm/wa-chatbot/README.md

 **Installation Steps for Windows (Without Docker):**

+Make sure Google Chrome is installed on the server system.

 1. Download and Install NodeJS LTS [Click Here](https://nodejs.org/en/download)
 2. Download this repository from this GitHub page by clicking green "code" button -> Local -> Download ZIP
 3. Extract the zip
+4. Open the extracted folder, then open `config.json`, then change the settings as you like
-4. In the extracted folder, open CMD (Command Prompt)
+5. In the extracted folder, open CMD (Command Prompt)
 6. Run `npm install`
 7. Run `npm run start`
 8. Scan the WhatsApp QR code in the terminal, then the chatbot is ready to use